mjoras/SCONE-PROTOCL/documents/charter.md

 1. Scalability.
 The mechanism must be scalable and implementable by Internet infrastructure as it exists today, for example mobile network packet cores.
 1. Security.
-The mechanism must have the extensibility to provide confidentiality, integrity, and authenticity of the communication.
-The working group must consider the value and implications of different confidentiality modes of the communication.
+The mechanism will have the ability to invoke security mechanisms that provide confidentiality, integrity, and authenticity of the communication.
+The working group will consider the value and implications of different confidentiality modes of the communication.

 The working group will consider [RFC 9419](https://www.rfc-editor.org/rfc/rfc9419.html) as a source of principles in the development of this mechanism, and will consider relevant lessons from past IETF work in Path Aware Networking from [RFC 9049](https://www.rfc-editor.org/rfc/rfc9049.html).